mohammadst99/PresentationGesture_openCV/README.md

 > you have to install ( opencv-python , pip , numpy )
 > my python version was 3.8

+NOTE! : you have to turn your .ppx to image and put uour images to the presentation ditrectore in order

 # Test Video
 gesture is :
 > thumb finger to back (previous slide)